vespCV/vespcv/README.md

    ```

 ### Important Notes:
 - Ensure that you store your email credentials securely.
-Using environment variables, as shown above, is a good practice.
+Avoid pushing .bashrc or any files containing sensitive data to version control.
-- The email will be sent when a Vespa velutina (vvel) is detected.
+- An email notification is sent automatically when the first Vespa velutina is detected..

 ## Usage Guide

-For the setup of the raspberry and camera module 3 check the official [documentation](https://www.raspberrypi.com/documentation/accessories/camera.html).
+For the setup of the Raspberry Pi and camera module 3 check the official [documentation](https://www.raspberrypi.com/documentation/accessories/camera.html).

 ### Starting the Application
 1. Open a terminal window